November 2022 – Version 2

 4.2 Potential new owners have to complete an adoption application form, undergo a home visit and interview to establish their suitability for ownership and the type of dog that matches their home circumstances and environment.

-4.5 A dog would only be put to sleep following veterinary advice to relieve suffering or if the dog is not suitable for re-homing due to its temperament.
+4.5 A dog would only be put to sleep following veterinary advice to relieve suffering or if the dog is not suitable for rehoming due to its temperament.
 The council will not allow for the euthanisation of any dog unless this criteria is met.

 5.0 Education and information

-5.1 The council provides advice and guidance on dog legislation and being a responsible dog owner via our website, information leaflets and attendance at local events.
+5.1 The council provides advice and guidance on dog legislation and being a responsible dog owner via our website.
 Consideration will be given to requests made by schools, parishes and community organisations for educational visits and presentations by council staff.

-5.2 The Dog Warden Enforcement Officers patrol the district raising awareness of responsible dog ownership by engaging with dog owners and offering advice, information and giving out poop scoop bags.
+5.2 The Dog Warden patrols the district raising awareness of responsible dog ownership by engaging with dog owners and offering advice, information and giving out poop scoop bags.
 Bags are also given out at community events, Tikspac dispensers, and are available from council offices.

-7.1 This document is produced having regard to current legislation, centrally issued guidance and best working practice at the time of preparation.
-Reviews will be carried out as new legislation is implemented, when centrally issued guidance changes and as and when working practice identifies areas for procedural improvements.
+6.1 This document is produced having regard to current legislation, centrally issued guidance and best working practice at the time of preparation.
+Reviews will be carried out as new legislation is implemented, when centrally issued guidance changes or bi-anually.

 The Dog Warden Service is no different to any other department within Thanet District Council.
 We want to provide the best possible services for all residents and visitors to the District.
 Therefore we need to know if there is a problem or if there are specific concerns about our service delivery.
 Equally we would like to hear from people who are pleased with the service.